rameshkr1994/Data-Science-Cookbook/GitHub.md

 ### git clone

 The other situation you might find yourself in is working on an existing project and needing to create a local repository.
-This can be done with the git clone command.
-You specify a URL with a protocol (such as https:// or git://) and Gitfetches all of the information for that repository before putting it in a folder for that project.
+This can be done with the `git clone` command.
+You specify a URL with a protocol (such as https:// or git://) and Git fetches all of the information for that repository before putting it in a folder for that project.
 It also constructs a working copy from the latest commit on master so that you can begin working on the files immediately.

+### git add

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzNDQ3NTcwMDUsLTUxODQ2MTI1MF19
+eyJoaXN0b3J5IjpbMjQyNjg5NzMzLC0xMzQ0NzU3MDA1LC01MT
+g0NjEyNTBdfQ==
 -->